 If this excites you, even a fraction of how much it excites us, please encourage a youth you know to submit a three-minute video about what they would like to present.
 It doesn’t have to be a flawless presentation (it will definitely be viewed as an audition).
 We simply want to get an idea of what your youth is interested in and where they are coming from.

 Please ensure you/your youth is energetic and eager to participate.
 The 3-minute audition video is the only item we'll use for the selection process.
-We will notify you by email if the person your budding TEDx speaker is selected.
+We will notify you by email if your budding TEDx speaker is selected.
 The selection process is competitive.
 If not chosen this year, we may offer a spot for a future talk.

 CHECKLIST